0xCurvy/curvy-docs/docs/how-you-stay-in-control.md

 - Without it, even someone with access to your browser and device can’t use your wallet

 ::: warning
 Curvy does not store or back up your password.
-If you lose it and don’t have your recovery phrase, your wallet and funds are unrecoverable.
+If you lose it and don’t have your private keys backed up, your wallet and funds will be unrecoverable.
 :::

 ## We Never Store Your Private Keys